 Applicants will receive email notification about whether their application has been successful.

 The award is paid annually in two installments of $5,000 at the beginning of winter term 1 (September) and winter term 2 (January).

 Queries should be sent to firstname.lastname@example.org.

-The Department of Earth, Environmental and Geographic Sciences and the Irving K. Barber School of Arts and Sciences offer a number of awards to support exceptional research experiences for students at UBC’s Okanagan campus.
+The Department of Earth, Environmental and Geographic Sciences and the Irving K. Barber Faculty of Science offer a number of awards to support exceptional research experiences for students at UBC’s Okanagan campus.